jm-rcc/hpc-docs/software/QUAST.md

 ## Installed versions
  - quast/5.0.2-foss-2021a  (version), (toolchain)
  - quast/5.2.0-foss-2022a  (version), (toolchain)
-### Description
-QUAST evaluates genome assemblies by computing various metrics.
+>QUAST evaluates genome assemblies by computing various metrics.
 It works both with and without reference genomes.
 The tool accepts multiple assemblies, thus is suitable for comparison.